davidwesst/blog/why-networking-is-critical/index.md

 date: "2015-07-09T23:03:33"
 tags:
 	- Professional Development
-categories:
-	- inner monologue
-excerpt: "With my new gig as an Application Developer, I started back into technology podcasts.
+description: "With my new gig as an Application Developer, I started back into technology podcasts.
 I'm not sure how I came across MSDevShow, but I did notice that Lori Lalonde, the wizard of mobile development in Microsoft-land, was in an episode and decided: Why not?."
 ---

 [1]: network.png